WasmEdge/WasmEdge/docs/book/en/src/contribute/wish_list.md

 # Wish list

 > This part has been moved to <https://wasmedge.org/docs/contribute/overview#ideas-for-contributions>.
-Please use our new docs..
+Please use our new docs.